-19. INJURY
+INJURY

-A player may call for 'time' due to an injury or illness, although the decision to stop play shall be at the sole discretion of the Referee.
-If a player is injured, it is their or their team mate's responsibility to immediately inform the Referee.
-The Referee may stop the game at any time
+A player may call for 'time' due to an injury or illness.
+The umpire may stop the game at any time.

-First aid is available at the Sport Centre reception It is the responsibility of the team captain together with MU Sport Reception Staff to administer first aid when required, not the umpires.
+First aid is available at the Sport Centre reception.
+It is the responsibility of the team captain together with MU Sport Reception Staff to administer first aid when required, not the umpires.
 All injuries must be reported to either the competition coordinator or to reception by the injured person/s or team captain and an incident report made where necessary.